Active Disturbance Rejection Control (ADRC) Toolbox for MATLAB/Simulink: Functionalities and parameters of the ADRC Toolbox

 \subsection{Estimate of input gain $\hat{b}(\cdot)$}

-The approximation range of $b(\cdot)$ is reasonably wide (see Remark~\ref{rem:3}), implicating a certain level of ADRC robustness w.r.t. parametric uncertainty of $b(\cdot)$.
-It is, however, recommended to be as precise as possible when setting the value $\hat{b}(\cdot)$.
-Not only it can lead to the system instability when set outside the aforementioned acceptable range, but also can cause the total disturbance to be harder to estimate, since the difference between the real input gain parameter $b(\cdot)$ and its assumed value $\hat{b}(\cdot)$ is incorporated within the total disturbance, represented by \eqref{eq:totalDisturbance}.
-Furthermore, when the value $\hat{b}(\cdot)$ approaches the boundaries of \eqref{eq:gratio}, it may cause some unwanted oscillations in the system behavior.
-The input gain parameter $\hat{b}(\cdot)$ is also a scaling factor of the control signal \eqref{eq:controller}, so it also has an impact on the system performance when the admissible range of control signals is limited by a relatively narrow saturation set.
+The approximation range of $b(\cdot)$ is reasonably wide (see Remark~\ref{rem:3}), which implies a certain level of ADRC robustness with respect to the parametric uncertainty of $b(\cdot)$.
+However, as much precision as possible is recommended when setting the value $\hat{b}(\cdot)$.
+Not only can it lead to system instability when set outside the aforementioned acceptable range, but it can also cause the total disturbance to be more difficult to estimate, because the difference between the real input gain parameter $b(\cdot)$ and its assumed value $\hat{b}(\cdot)$ is incorporated within the total disturbance, represented by \eqref{eq:totalDisturbance}.
+Furthermore, when the value $\hat{b}(\cdot)$ approaches the boundaries of \eqref{eq:gratio}, unwanted oscillations may occur in the system behaviour.
+The input gain parameter $\hat{b}(\cdot)$ is also control signal scaling factor \eqref{eq:controller}.
+Thus, it also has an impact on the system performance when the admissible range of control signals is limited by a relatively narrow saturation set.